The theme for the 2021-22 MESA USA National Engineering Design Competition (NEDC) is Designing for Equity in Your Community.

 - A social inequity.

 Each competing team must consist of 2-4 students who are active members of a MESA program affiliated with the MESA USA national organization.
 Solutions and recommendation(s) for next steps will be presented at the MESA USA National Engineering Design Competition.
 The first place middle and high school teams from State events will participate in the national competition.
-This National Competition event will occur in June 2021 in Arizona.
+This National Competition event will occur in June 2022 in New Mexico.

 The components listed below will be used to assess the effective implementation of a human-centered design approach in the context of designing for equity, effective implementation of the engineering design process, and the functionality of the prototype.